pyOpenSci/lessons/github-git/intro.md

 This might belong in the background section.
 :::

-🚧 These lessons are under heavy construction and will continue to change through March 2025 🚧

 GitHub is a social coding platform.
 GitHub can be used in two primary ways: **independently** or **collaboratively**.

 ## Use GitHub by yourself

 Most scientists start using GitHub (and git) on their own.
 In this scenario, Git is a personal version control system, enabling you to track changes and maintain a complete work history.
 Working on your own is ideal for personal projects, preliminary research, or prototyping, as it allows you to revert to earlier versions if needed.

 If you are using GitHub on your own, your workflow probably looks something like this: